nikolakoe/Prediction_Syntax_Semantic_Grounding/README.md

 For audio signals and transcript of the german audio book contact the authors.

 1. EEG data was preprocessed using *EEG_preprocess_OpenAccess.py*
 2. MEG data was preprocessed using *MEG_preprocess_OpenAccess.py*
+3. For aligning the audio book with stimuli channels we used Forced Alignment *https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic* with the audio signals and transcript to get the word onsets
+4. Each word in the transcript was classified into word classes using spaCy *https://spacy.io/*
-3. For aligning audio book with stimuli channels, segmenting the continuous data into epochs for each word and labeling each epoch with according word class use *get_word_classes_epochs_OpenAccess.py*
+5. For segmenting the continuous data into epochs for each word and labeling each epoch with according word class use *get_word_classes_epochs_OpenAccess.py*
-4. Statistical tests where done using brainstorm software: *https://neuroimage.usc.edu/brainstorm/Installation*
+6. Statistical tests where done using brainstorm software: *https://neuroimage.usc.edu/brainstorm/Installation*
-5. *semantic_predictability_OpenAccess.py*: calculating the semantic predictability scores for each word class (NOUN, VERB, ADJ, PROPN) with Llama 3.2 model
+7. *semantic_predictability_OpenAccess.py*: calculating the semantic predictability scores for each word class (NOUN, VERB, ADJ, PROPN) with Llama 3.2 model
-6. *syntactic_predictability_OpenAccess.py*: generating syntactic predictability scores using hidden representations of Llama 3.2 model and class labels of following word
+8. *syntactic_predictability_OpenAccess.py*: generating syntactic predictability scores using hidden representations of Llama 3.2 model and class labels of following word